Semi-supervised learning for joint SAR and multispectral land cover classification: Introduction

 \section{Introduction}

-Deep learning is nowadays an established way of designing powerful models that are able to effectively solve problems in a wide variety of fields, from natural language processing \cite{torfi2020natural}, to computer vision \cite{rasouli2020deep} and remote sensing \cite{ma2019deep}.
-The most striking successes, such as surpassing human performance on image classification, are due to supervised learning, where huge annotated datasets are used to learn end-to-end models addressing a specific problem.
-However, supervised learning has been increasingly under scrutiny due to such data requirements.
-Unfortunately, not all the domains can rely on huge datasets like ImageNet.
+Deep learning is nowadays an established way of designing powerful models that are able to effectively solve problems in a wide variety of fields, from natural language processing, to computer vision and remote sensing.
+The most striking successes are obtained by supervised learning, where huge annotated datasets are used to learn end-to-end models addressing a specific task.
+However, supervised learning has been increasingly under scrutiny due to data requirements, since huge datasets, like ImageNet, are not available in all domains.
 This is the case of remote sensing imagery, where carefully annotating satellite images requires domain experts, and doing so for large amounts of data can be expensive and error-prone.

-The emerging field of self-supervised learning (SSL) addresses this data bottleneck, studying techniques that can be used to train deep models to extract features that are relevant to the problem of interest, without requiring labeled data \cite{kolesnikov2019revisiting}.
-Even more interestingly, such models can then be finetuned in a supervised fashion with a small amount of labeled data to reach performance close to or better than that of purely supervised models trained on huge amounts of labels.
+The emerging field of self-supervised learning (SSL) addresses this data bottleneck, studying techniques that can be used to train deep models to extract features that are relevant to the problem of interest, without requiring labeled data.

 This paper addresses the problem of developing SSL techniques that are effective for the land cover classification problem in remote sensing.
-This is not a trivial objective since there are several challenges that are unique to this problem and find no correspondence in the computer vision field.
-In particular, in Earth observation several imaging modalities (e.g., optical and radar) can be used to acquire a scene of interest, and it is not obvious how to train a model that is capable of exploiting both; in this paper we address the problem of using multiple imaging modalities, namely multispectral and synthetic aperture radar (SAR) images, to infer the land cover classes, .
+This is not a trivial objective since there are several challenges that are unique to this problem and find no correspondence in other fields such as the computer vision field.
+In particular, in Earth observation, several imaging modalities (e.g., optical and radar) can be used to acquire a scene of interest, and it is not obvious how to train a model that is capable of exploiting both.
+In this paper we address the problem of using multiple imaging modalities, namely multispectral and synthetic aperture radar (SAR) images, to infer the land cover classes, proposing a general and modular framework that does not pose specific requirements on the employed neural network architecture.